 North America Market Insights

-The thrombopoietin receptor agonist market in North America is projected to hold a market share of 39.2% at a CAGR of 6.8% by 2034.
-The U.S. and Canada are the largest contributors, with the U.S. thrombopoietin receptor agonist market contributing most because of its large patient base and Medicare/Medicaid coverage for chronic immune thrombocytopenia (ITP), aplastic anemia, and chemotherapy-induced thrombocytopenia.
+The thrombopoietin receptor agonist market in North America is projected to hold a market share of 39.2% at a CAGR of 6.8% by 2035.
+The U.S. and Canada are the largest contributors, with the U.S. contributing most because of its large patient base and Medicare/Medicaid coverage for chronic immune thrombocytopenia (ITP), aplastic anemia, and chemotherapy-induced thrombocytopenia.
 The region is fueled by the early adoption of innovative oral therapies, high disease incidence, and robust reimbursement structures.
-The CDC statistics depict that more than 150,010 U.S. patients suffer from chronic ITP, the most prominent treatment area for TPO-RAs.
+The NLM report in September 2023 depict that 9.5 per 100,000 people in the U.S. suffer from chronic ITP, the most prominent treatment area for TPO-RAs.
 Rising geriatric populations and cancer-related platelet disorders also fuel demand.
 Besides that, the presence of specialty pharmacy networks, good pricing policies, and higher public funding will further reinforce North America's leadership.

-The thrombopoietin receptor agonist market in the U.S. is driven by strong government support, a rising geriatric population with chronic immune thrombocytopenia, and streamlined access via Medicare and Medicaid.
-As per the CDC report, the ITP has increased in prevalence among people aged above 60, who comprise the majority of TPO-RA prescriptions.
-The NIH and AHRQ data depicted that more than $5.4 billion was spent on thrombocytopenia-associated therapy in 2023, including TPO-RAs.
-Medicare spending increased 15.4% from 2020 to 2024 at $800.6 million, due to policy modifications increasing eligibility and coverage.
-The U.S. import of APIs and biologics from India and Europe, where assembly and packaging are localized to Puerto Rico and North Carolina.
-Federal R&D support is robust, with the NIH supporting more than USD 110.4 million worth of thrombopoiesis research over the past ten years, which further supports long-term drug innovation.
+The thrombopoietin receptor agonists market in the U.S. is driven by strong government support, a rising geriatric population with chronic immune thrombocytopenia, and streamlined access via Medicare and Medicaid.
+As per the NLM report in January 2023, the ITP has increased in prevalence among people aged above 60, who comprise the majority of TPO-RA prescriptions.
+According to NIH and AHRQ, the U.S. federal spending in thrombocytopenia, including TPO-RAs, offers expanded Medicare coverage via updated eligibility policies.
+Federal R&D support is robust, with the NIH supporting on thrombopoiesis research over the past ten years, which further supports long-term drug innovation.

 Asia Pacific Market Insights